 The Rahua seeds, or nuts, grow on trees in Ecuador, Brazil, Colombia and all over the Amazon rainforest.
 Anecdotally, Anna shared with us that the Rahua trees struggle to grow in populated areas, in a way refusing to be present in a potentially polluting environment.
 The healthiest and highest yield producing trees reside in the most remote areas.
 While harvested by hand by men of nearby villages, ancestral Rahua practice requires that only women prepare the oil.
 The nuts are cooked in large pots, sometimes for as long as one month, gradually producing this precious ingredient found in every Rahua product.
 Our pick from the range?
 Try the Defining Hair Spray.

 Kahina Giving Beauty embodies founder and CEO Katharine L’Heureux and her dedication to exceptional skin and body products that elevate the people and cultures behind the ingredients, protect the environment and give back.
 Introduced to argan oil during a 2007 trip to Morocco, Katharine was impressed by its performance and moved by its unique story.

 Each product is thoughtfully produced, from sustainable sourcing, to green formulations and environmentally-responsible packaging.
 Katharine also serves on the Advisory Board of the High Atlas Foundation, an organisation that works to catalyse grassroots development in disadvantaged and vulnerable communities in Morocco.
 Our pick from the range?
-Try the Antioxidant Mask.
+Try the Brightening Serum.

 More Women Bold Enough To Change The Beauty Industry